Crystal-SDS/controller/README.md

 # Installation

 Once you have already installed the requirements, you only need to go in the folder location using a terminal, and execute the command: `vagrant up`.
 First time, the process may take a few minutes because Vagrant downloads the Operative System to create the Virtual Machine.
-The other times the process will be faster.
+Next time the process will be faster.

 The Virtual Machine that we started has all the tools that we need to run the server.
 To connect to this machine you only need to run the command `vagrant ssh`.
 The repository folder is synchronized between your machine and the Virtual Machine, so you can develop the code in your local machine with your prefer IDE, and run the project in the Virtual Machine.